 Each (OED) of the Bank is expected to maintain the highest ethical standards in dealing with customers, other officers, and employees, as well as the general public.
 When in doubt, ask yourself this simple question, "Would I be embarrassed to read of my actions on the front page of the local daily paper?"

-Remember that this bank is required by the Federal Deposit Insurance Act to consider ineligible for initial employment or continued employment any individual who is convicted of an act constituting breach of trust or dishonesty (e.g. theft, fraud, or falsification of bank records).
-In addition, the bank will consider ineligible for continued employment, any individual who fails to fulfill his or her legal and ethical duties and obligations.
-The bank will thoroughly investigate the occurrence of any major infraction and discipline appropriately any responsible employee(s), up to and including termination.
+Remember that this Bank is required by the Federal Deposit Insurance Act to consider ineligible for employment or continued employment any individual who is convicted of an act constituting breach of trust or dishonesty (e.g., theft, fraud, or falsification of Bank records).
+In addition, the Bank will consider ineligible for continued employment, any individual who fails to fulfill his or her legal and ethical duties and obligations.
+The Bank will thoroughly investigate the occurrence of any major infraction and discipline appropriately any responsible employee(s), up to and including termination.

 - Release of confidential information or use of confidential information for personal gain.